jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 PKCS8_PRIV_KEY_INFO_free(p8);
 ```

-After we free up our `p8` variable and we have our private key ready to go.
+After we free up our `p8` variable, we have our private key ready to go.

 Step 2
 ------

-Now we need to get the ephemeral public key into that `EVP_PKEY` format.
-This key is a point on a special elliptic curve called NIST P-256 or in OpenSSL it's known as prime256v1.
+Now we need to get the *ephemeralPublicKey* into that `EVP_PKEY` format.
+This key is a point on a special elliptic curve named NIST P-256 or in OpenSSL the curve is known as prime256v1.
-The ephemeral public key is base64 encoded so we need to decode it then the octet string aka byte string represents a point along the curve.
-We can set it using an o2i method which
+The *ephemeralPublicKey* is base64 encoded so you need to decode it first (not shown).
+Then, with the decoded octet string we can set the point using an o2i method which
-means octent to something.
-(Maybe input??)
-I don't really know what the 'i' stands for.
+means octet to something (maybe input??)
+I don't really know what the 'i' stands for but it does set the point correctly.

 ```c
 EC_KEY *pubkey = EC_KEY_new_by_curve_name(NID_X9_62_prime256v1);